Students engaged in small group discussions.

 Applicants for this program are expected to have demonstrated an interest and background in communication research by having earned a thesis-based MA or MS degree in communication or other relevant disciplines.
 The admissions committee, however, may accept other evidence of suitable preparation.

-Applicants must meet the minimum requirements for admission set by the Graduate School.
-Applicants must submit an online application, GRE scores, a statement of purpose, official transcripts from all previously attended institutions, a CV, and three letters of recommendation.
+Applicants must submit an online application, a statement of purpose, a supplementary question response, unofficial transcripts from all previously attended institutions, a CV, and three letters of recommendation.
 Letters of recommendation should come from people who can speak to the scholarly abilities of the applicant.
 International degree-seeking applicants must prove English proficiency using the Graduate School's requirements.
 Test scores must be furnished to the school before the application is considered complete.

 Funding